eldala07/advent-of-code-2015/README.md

 # [Advent of code 2015](https://adventofcode.com/2015)
-Solutions of the 25 enigmas of the event Advent of Code 2015
+Solutions of the 25 enigmas of the event Advent of Code 2015 using a different language on each day

 ---
 **Goal:** find _50 stars_ for the Santa's snow machine so we can have a white Christmas !!